crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 The goal of this project was to analyze a collection of crime reports to predict the category of crime using various machine learning models.

 ## Data Science Task
-Analysis of the data including EDA, cartographic visualizations and cluster analysis of reports.
 Experiments with various algorithms will be performed to determine association rules related to crime in Denver and a machine learning classification model will be developed to predict crime categories.

 ## Analysis
-The data will initially be assessed using typical EDA techniques, including time-series analysis.
-The geographic features will be used to perform visualizations to better understand the data.
+The crime reports will be examined using techniques of exploratory data analysis, cartographic visualizations of geographic data and time-series analysis to gain a better understanding of the dat set.

 ## Data Overview
 The data for this project comes from the City and County of Denver’s official government website: https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-crime